 Thirteen thumbnail sketches in a semi-causally related sequence that more or less maps out what it was like to be the author from, say, 1996 to 2011, with a judicious feint or two toward the back story where appropriate.

 "These stories are a portrait of America in all its breadth, across regions, classes, races, religions.
 Charles McLeod knows the whole country through its ill-fitting parts and people.
-All through this book, there are moments of wild candor and insight that crack the surface of daily life." - Salvatore Scibona, The End
+All through this book, there are moments of wild candor and insight that crack the surface of daily life."

+Thirty short essays, crafted as epitaphs, each one unfolding in a single sentence.
 "A courageous, honest, and decidedly non-angelic dissection of the instants, both mundane and macrocosmic, that shape a man, and the malaise that tears him to the core." - The Colagist

 "What sort of God would allow not only the black, bleak existence of Hitler and all his minions, all the things that had happened and were still happening, and not only to Jews, but blindly, indifferently tolerate the revolting fact of this disgusting, immoral, impossible pregnancy?"

-"the devil is right behind me, tapping me on the shoulder to get me to come back, reminding me of how good it feels to be high in the summertime, day and night; telling me, Hey, big fella, you haven't fallen far enough; I keep shooting at you, big fella, but all you get is grazed and I want a square shot"
+"The devil is right behind me, tapping me on the shoulder to get me to come back, reminding me of how good it feels to be high in the summertime, day and night; telling me, Hey, big fella, you haven't fallen far enough; I keep shooting at you, big fella, but all you get is grazed and I want a square shot."

 "This book is so strange and so good, a discovery, a treasure found, in more ways than one.
 It's a book of awesome links and leaps, peopled by characters mythic in their divine and formless quests.
 Feral children, runaway moms, ruthless reckless men and fabulous stories in every rock, seed and desperate room.
-A most disquieting and satisfying read." - Joy Williams
+A most disquieting and satisfying read."

 A young software pro returns to Moscow - with carnal memories of his old missionary companion.
 His wife stays in Boston, waiting for him to return, to build a family and a Mormon way of life.
 But it's the end of the 1990's, the end of Russia's gold-rush era, and the end of ideals stretched beyond good use.
-"An excellent novel of conscience"
+"An excellent novel of conscience."

 - Kevin McIlvoy